-The respiratory system diseases are the diseases that occur in the lungs or the human airway, which affects human respiration.
-A disorder is basically the malfunctioning of an organ of the human body.
-The respiratory system disorders are the medical terms that are used to study the several different types of allergies, infections, and various other diseases that are related to different tissues, organs, and specialized cells of the human respiratory system.
+Respiratory system diseases are diseases that occur in the lungs or the human airway, which affects human respiration.
+A disorder is the malfunctioning of an organ of the human body.
+Respiratory system disorders are the medical terms that are used to study the several different types of allergies, infections, and various other diseases that are related to different tissues, organs, and specialized cells of the human respiratory system.

 There can be several internal as well as external factors associated with respiratory system disorders.
 A few of these factors include:

 Certain people have allergies to dust and smoke.
 Such people are more vulnerable to pathogens that can affect the respiratory system.

 Lungs or other parts of the respiratory system can get infected by viruses such as SARs virus or by Covid virus and can cause problems in its proper functioning.
 This can have long-term effects as well.

 Smoking can reduce the capacity of the lungs to respire thereby making them more vulnerable to respiratory disorders.
 The habit of smoking excessively can cause lung cancer.

 Genetic factors can increase the risk of getting infected by lung diseases such as pneumonia and bronchitis.

 Pollutants emitted from various sources are inhaled by living organisms making them more vulnerable to respiratory diseases.
 Increasing air pollution has resulted in the rise of various lung diseases.
 Some of them are asthma, chronic obstructive pulmonary disease, etc.

 Respiratory system diseases affect millions of people all around the world every year due to the several factors that are associated with respiratory system disorders.
 There are mainly three types of respiratory diseases as follows: -